Spuced/Final_Year_Project_Github_Clone/README.md

 ## Abstract

 Current studies into the use of machine learning for the classification of disease, based on the Raman spectra of exosomes have claimed near perfect classification accuracy.
-In this paper we explain a simple validation error that can result in dramatically overestimated model performance.
-We then outline some novel spectral processing tech- niques utilising graph databases and feature selection, that improve the actual generalisation ability of these models.
+In this project we explain a simple validation error that can result in dramatically overestimated model performance.
+We then outline some novel spectral processing techniques utilising graph databases and feature selection, that improve the actual generalisation ability of these models.

-## Short Overview

-This project aims to test the use of feature engineering and graph databases to classify disease, based on the Raman spectral 'fingerprint' of exosomes, small particles emitted by cells.

 ### Repository Structure: